onur-tellioglu/Prntsc-Killer/README.md

 ## 🤝 Contributing

-For suggestions, feedback, or inquiries, please open an issue, make a pull request, or contact the developer directly at [suck@mydick.today](mailto:suck@mydick.today).
+For suggestions, feedback, or inquiries, please open an issue, make a pull request, or contact the developer directly at [onur.usav12@gmail.com](mailto:onur.usav12@gmail.com).
 All contributions are welcome! 😊

 ## 🙏 Credits